TheMarioDance/TheMarioDance/README.md

 On the personal side, I'm a big fan of Formula 1 and enjoy watching football.
 These sports provide a welcome break from my professional interests 🏎️.
-On a personal note, I'm a huge Marvel fan and also very into Star Wars and anime.
+I'm a huge Marvel fan and also very into Star Wars and anime.
 I'm also really into tech, always excited to explore the latest gadgets and innovations 🤓.

 ### My Contribution